medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 Regarding configuration, I want to change some default bind keys to make easier for me to create vertical and horizontal panes, and I want to use fish shell every time I use tmux.
+I also want to configure a nice visual interface.
 So, my config file is as below:

 ```
 mkdir -p ~/.config/tmux